-- Decide what level of effort and intensity (energy) you want to use moving forward. - Pick one simple behavior such as how long you take to think through a problem or how you endeavor to get what you need from someone. - Make it easier to do using your motivational orientation you have right now, rather than finding a greater or a more difficult motivational element. - It is important for you to develop a practical understanding of your own motivational orientation so you do not trick yourself into feeling you lack motivation.
-We are all motivated but we may lack the "emotional energy" (your natural/concealed DISC graph) for the process of getting what we want.
+- Decide what level of effort and intensity (energy) you want to use moving forward. - Pick one simple behavior to focus on such as how long you take to think through a problem or how you endeavor to get what you need from someone. - Make it easier to use your motivational orientation you have right now, rather than finding a greater or a more difficult motivational element. - It is important to develop a practical understanding of your own motivational orientation, so you do not trick yourself into feeling you lack motivation.
+We are all motivated, but we may lack the "energy" (see your DISC graph) for the process of getting what we want.